 1. Place the ceramic base coal in the burner compartment.
-The bottom rear face of the coal should rest on the angled ledges at the back of the burner compartment.
-The bottom front edges of the coal base should locate against the left and right hand side brackets.
-(See figure 31).
+The bottom rear face of the coal should rest on the angled ledge at the back of the burner compartment.
+The bottom front recessed edge of the coal base should locate against the step in the burner plaques.
+See figure 31.

-(Installer - Note that the small round holes in the burner plaques that will be covered by the base coal are not gas burner ports.
+(Installer - Note that the small round holes in the burner plaques which will be covered by the base coal are not gas burner ports.
 They are simply a consequence of the plaque manufacturing process).